Veda-rathna/DJ-Pablo/README.md

 - Confirm FFmpeg is in the `/bin/ffmpeg/` directory
 - Check voice channel permissions
 - Ensure bot has "Connect" and "Speak" permissions

+#### YouTube "Sign in to confirm you're not a bot" error
+- YouTube may block access from server/cloud IPs even with cookies.txt
+- Try running the bot from your home network or a residential proxy
+- Make sure your `cookies.txt` is up-to-date and exported while logged in to YouTube
+- See logs in `music_bot.log` for details

 #### Spotify features not working
 - Verify Spotify credentials in `.env`